mwarning/MeshGraphViewer/README.md

 ## Command line variables

-In the command line, the variables `%selected_nodes` and `%selected_links` will be expanded to a comma separated list.
+In the command line, the variables `%selected_nodes%` and `%selected_links%` will be expanded to a comma separated list.

 ## Related Software